Online Exhibits

 Quillwork

 Quillwork, or the use of dyed, flattened porcupine quills as a means of decoration, is unique to the indigenous people of North America.
+Explore different examples of Native quillwork in this Google Arts and Culture exhibit.

 Learn more